Kenwu9/Kenwu9/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=Kenwu9.Kenwu9)

 <p>
-I'm a student, self-taught developer, entrepreneur, and extreme AI enthusiast.
+I'm a student, self-taught developer, entrepreneur, and AI enthusiast.
 I have a BCom in Marketing and Management from the University of Melbourne, and I am currently on the pursuit for a Masters in Computer Science.
 <p/>